fbpx skip to Main Content

 THINGS TO DO IN MELBOURNE IN SUMMER

-1 January – See all the lights at Adventure Park
+1 January – Splash and play at Adventure Park

 2 January – Visit Melbourne Museum